HiveQL

 SQL

-12345678910-- ORC (Optimized Row Columnar)
+1234567891011-- ORC (Optimized Row Columnar) - preferred for managed/ACID tables

 CREATE TABLE orc_table (...)
-STORED AS ORC;
+STORED AS ORC

 -- Parquet (Columnar storage)